tradewright/ibapi-tools/ContractInspector/readme.md

-ContractInspector
+#ContractInspector

 Using this tool you can:

 1. Connect to the API provided by a running Interactive Brokers (IBKR) Trader Workstation (TWS) or Gateway.
-2. Enter a partial order complete contract specification.
+2. Enter a partial or complete contract specification.
 3. Initiate a reqContractDeatils() API call using this contract specification.
 4. Examine the returned contract details in a data grid.
 5. Select one or more contracts from the grid and initiate reqMktData() API